Konrad Adenauer: Death and legacy

 Thereafter his remains were taken upstream to Rhöndorf on the Rhine aboard the Kondor of the German Navy, with two more, Seeadler and Sperber, as escorts, "past the thousands who stood in silence on both banks of the river".
 He is interred at the (lit. 'forest cemetery') at Rhöndorf.

 When after his death, Germans were asked what they admired most about Adenauer, the majority responded that he had brought home the last German prisoners of war from the USSR, which had become known as the "Return of the 10,000".
 (Note: The 10,000 returnees were Wehrmacht personnel and some civilians convicted by Soviet Military Tribunals of war crimes.
 Among those returned in 1955 were Luftwaffe fighter ace Erich Hartmann, Generals Leopold von Babenhausen, Friedrich Foertsch, Walther von Seydlitz-Kurzbach and Hitler's personal pilot Hans Baur.)

-In 2003, Adenauer was voted the 'greatest German of all time' in a contest called ' (lit.
+In 2003, Adenauer was voted the "greatest German of all time" in a contest called Unsere Besten (lit.
 'Our Best') run on German public-service television broadcaster ZDF in which more than three million votes were cast.

 Adenauer was the main motive for the Belgian 3 pioneers of the European unification commemorative coin, minted in 2002.
 The obverse side shows a portrait with the names Robert Schuman, Paul-Henri Spaak, and Konrad Adenauer.